nating/cs-exams/assets/notes/fourth-year/fuzzy-logic/README.md

 ## Model Answers

-These should be called "question attempts", but anything I am unsure of is clearly noted.
+These should be called "question attempts", but anything I was unsure of is clearly noted.

 *Please not that these have not been done under exam conditions.
 They have been carefully crafted to give the best possible answers & help students learn.*